 Temples, not chapels, were the central edifices in his thinking and family relationships were preservable through righteous living and temple-based ordinances.

-What effect did the financial crisis in Kirtland have on the vision of temple work?
+What effect did the Kirtland financial crisis have on the vision of temple work?

 Joseph Smith should have learned, and to some extent learned the hard way, that his talents were not in business or financial matters.
 “In temporal labors thou shalt not have strength, for this is not thy calling.
 Attend to thy calling and thou shalt have wherewith to magnify thine office, and to expound all scriptures, and continue in laying on of the hands, and confirming the churches.”
 (D&C 24:9).

 In other words, Joseph was a prophet, not a bishop.
 And the excruciating financial setbacks and disappointments in Kirtland were a schooling in such things, a cruel lesson he found hard to abide.

 But if nothing else, they taught him to delegate to others more trained in such things the temporal duties of the Church and to attend to the more spiritual matters.
 Not one given to delegation, Joseph Smith found this a very difficult lesson to learn, even in later Nauvoo where his political ambitions sometimes outstripped his capacities.

 I doubt if the Prophet Joseph could have brought forth so many temple doctrines if he had not had the strength and wisdom of such temporal leaders as bishops Edward Partridge and Newel K. Whitney at his side, and the careful common-sense judgments of men like Brigham Young.